 Tuolumne Mewuk Indian Health Center Mewu/ya is an addiction treatment center located at 18670 Carter Street in the 95379 zip code in Tuolumne, CA.

 It is operated by the Tribal government.
-Tuolumne Mewuk Indian Health Center Mewu/ya provides prescribes suboxone, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Tuolumne Mewuk Indian Health Center Mewu/ya include 12-step rehab, substance use counseling approach and anger management.
-Tuolumne Mewuk Indian Health Center Mewu/ya also specializes in detox services and offers inpatient alcohol detoxification, residential heroin detoxification and cocaine detox.
-Tuolumne Mewuk Indian Health Center Mewu/ya provides outpatient heroin detox services, outpatient heroin services and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient heroin detox, inpatient treatment for heroin addiction and mental health diagnosis and residential heroin addiction treatment.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder, treatment for gambling disorder and internet use disorder treatment.
+Tuolumne Mewuk Indian Health Center Mewu/ya provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Tuolumne Mewuk Indian Health Center Mewu/ya include counseling for trauma victims, motivational interviewing and anger management.
+Tuolumne Mewuk Indian Health Center Mewu/ya also specializes in detox services and offers in-patient methamphetamines detoxification, residential benzodiazepines detoxification and residential heroin detoxification.
+Tuolumne Mewuk Indian Health Center Mewu/ya provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient heroin treatment and outpatient heroin rehabilitation.
+It also provides residential heroin addiction treatment, supervised heroin detox and residential treatment for dual diagnosis.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder, treatment for internet use disorder and gambling disorder treatment.

 Here are the full facility listing details on Tuolumne MeWuk Indian Health Center MEWU/YA in Tuolumne, CA: